ewaldmire/ascender/docs/docsite/rst/administration/kerberos_auth.rst

     pair: user authentication; Kerberos
     pair: Kerberos; Active Directory (AD)

-User authentication via Active Directory (AD), also referred to as authentication through Kerberos, is supported through Ascender.
+User authentication via Active Directory (AD), also referred to as authentication through Kerberos, is supported through climber.

-To get started, first set up the Kerberos packages in Ascender so that you can successfully generate a Kerberos ticket.
+To get started, first set up the Kerberos packages in climber so that you can successfully generate a Kerberos ticket.
 To install the packages, use the following steps:

 ::